• Skip to primary navigation

 11 Types of Raw Cheese With Probiotics

-If you were looking for another reason to whip up a charcuterie board filled with your favorite cheeses, you are in luck.
+You are in luck if you were looking for another reason to whip up a charcuterie board filled with your favorite cheeses.
 Here is a detailed list of 11 probiotic-rich types of cheese.

 Cheeses that have been aged but not heated afterward, such as Swiss, provolone, Gouda, cheddar, Edam, Gruyère, and cottage cheese, have probiotics.
 They contain good bacteria that can contribute to gut and overall health.
 (1)

-There are numerous health benefits available when enjoying cheese, primarily due to its probiotic content.
+Numerous health benefits are available when enjoying cheese, primarily due to its probiotic content.
 Thus, cheese can be just as healthy as it is tasty!

 Probiotics are healthy bacteria renowned for their benefits to digestive health.
 The bacteria are typically found in fermented foods, including kimchi, sauerkraut, kombucha, and yogurt.